Procurement Act

 Removal and suspension of suppliers

 Contracting authorities can remove suppliers who no longer meet eligibility conditions.
-Poor performance on awarded contracts can also trigger removal, as can exclusion grounds under procurement regulations, such as serious misconduct or financial instability.
+Poor performance on awarded contracts can also trigger removal, as can exclusion grounds under the Procurement Act 2023, such as serious misconduct or financial instability.

 Authorities follow due process before removing anyone.
 Suppliers whose circumstances change, say a lapsed certification gets renewed, can typically reapply once the issue is resolved.